-CRJU 4700 Special Topics in Criminal Justice 3-0-3 to 6-0-6 Prerequisite: Area F Criminal Justice Courses or permission of instructor.
+CRJU 4700 Special Topics in Criminal Justice

+Prerequisite: Area F Criminal Justice Courses or permission of instructor.
 An intensive study of a topic relevant to criminal justice.

-CRJU 4720 Juvenile Justice 3-0-3
+CRJU 4720 Juvenile Justice

+3 A 3

 Prerequisite: CRJU 1100 or permission of the instructor.
 An analysis of the juvenile justice system and related processes.
 Major emphasis will be placed upon the socio-historical development of the Juvenile Justice System, the impact of Supreme Court decision, and the current controversial issues surrounding the Juvenile Justice System.